somedevtips/docker-wordpress/README.md

 # Docker WordPress
-Docker setup for WordPress, with WP CLI, Xdebug, Composer, Adminer
+Docker setup for WordPress, with WP CLI, Xdebug, Composer, Adminer.
+The Apache webserver is run with the same user as the host user to allow you modifying the WordPress files in your host without permission issues (the default image runs Apache with the `www-data` user, so your host user doesn't have the rights to change the files and WordPress can only be managed through its interface).

 ## Setup
+The following instructions are for the Linux operating system.
+1. get the id, the group and the group id of your current Linux user, for example if your current user is `giancarlo` the commands are:
+   get the user id: `id -u giancarlo`
+   get the group name: `id -gn giancarlo`
+   get the group id: `id -g giancarlo`
+2. fill in the `.env` file with the information above
-1. Customize Apache virtual host configuration in file `config/apache/wordpress-site.conf`, if needed
+3. Customize Apache virtual host configuration in file `config/apache/wordpress-site.conf`, if needed
-2. Customize Xdebug configuration in file `config/php/xdebug.ini`, if needed
+4. Customize Xdebug configuration in file `config/php/xdebug.ini`, if needed
-3. Customize PHP configuration in file `config/php/zcustom.ini`, if needed
+5. Customize PHP configuration in file `config/php/zcustom.ini`, if needed
-4. Run `docker-compose up -d`, it will build the docker images and start the containers
+6. Run `docker-compose up -d`, it will build the docker images and start the containers
-5. Visit [http://localhost](http://localhost) and install WordPress, the username and password of the Administrator are `admin`
+7. Visit [http://localhost](http://localhost) and install WordPress
-6. The WordPress files are mapped to the `public` directory
+8. The WordPress files are mapped to the `public` directory

 ## Tools
 Adminer: [http://localhost:9999/](http://localhost:9999/), the username and